gregmalcolm/python_koans/README.rst

     http://github.com/gregmalcolm/python_koans

-It is also mirrored on bitbucket for Mercurial users :
+It is also mirrored on bitbucket for Mercurial users:

     http://bitbucket.org/gregmalcolm/python_koans